 I supped here on eggs and radishes, and milk and bread.
-On going to my room, (Mrs. Wheatly had given me up her own,) I found that the door, which had merely a latch, opened into the road.
-I expressed a wish to fasten it, on which the good lady brought a long nail, and thrust it lengthways over the latch, saying, "That's the way we lock doors in Canada!"
+On going to my room, I found that the door, which had merely a latch, opened into the road.
+I expressed a wish to fasten it, on which the good lady of the house brought a long nail, and thrust it lengthways over the latch, saying, "That's the way we lock doors in Canada!"
 The want of a more secure defence did not trouble my rest, for I slept well till morning.
-After breakfast, my guide, who had found what he called "a shake-down" at a neighbouring farm, made his appearance, and we proceeded.
+After breakfast, my guide, who had found what he called a "shakedown" at a neighbouring farm, made his appearance, and we proceeded.